al-kannan/Advanced-Supply-Chain-Concepts/README.md

 ------------------- ------------------- ------------------- ------------------- ------------------- ------------------- ------------------- ------------------- -------------------

 # Demand Planning Concepts
+The client that I worked used JDA Demand Planning product for demand forecasting.
+This JDA solution supports many alogorithms which include Lewandowski, moving average and  Multiple Linear Regression.
+US markets used Lew and Moving Avg and Europe markets used MLR.

 ## Demand Forecasting Units  (DFUs)
+This is the basic unit which used to do the forecasting, each DFU represents a unique demand loc/item/group/model.
+Model represent the choosen alogorithm and history stream.
+History stream is predominantly Sales history but anything time series data can be used such as past shipments from DC or past arrivals at store or store daily total revenue.
+Typically DFUs will have relationship via DFU maps, higher level DFU can be reconcilled to lower level DFUs.
+DFUs will have two dimentional hierarchies, location hierarchy can be store, advertisement co-op, DC, Region, National, item hierarchy can be base menu item to demand planning item aggregates (DPIAs).
+Mostly demand is forecasted at the DPIA level and gets reconcilled to Base Menu Item level.

 ## Demand Lift Management
+JDA can use the total history which include regular sales, seasonality adjustments and any lifts due to promotions.
+But if there are too many events and event types have too much difference then out-of-box JDA feature will not predict the forecast accurately.
+This is mainly due to event weights cannot be fed into the standard alogrithms.
+Due to this product limitation we had to come up with custom lift calclation with various client specific rules.
+Lift management is a big topic because of the fact that total history need to be split to identify the past event performance and come up with new lifts for the future.

 ## Promotional Event Management
+For the client that I worked there are too many events going on in the country.
+Stores are grouped into advertisement co-ops which pool AD money and primarilly TV ADs.
+Events are run at Ad Coop but individual stores can exclude from participation.
+Because there are too many events managing each event's lift is not possible, so similar events in the same geog are grouped into what is called Managed Events.
+Base Menu Items are also grouped into DPIAs.

 ## Digital Event Management
+Digital events are getting very popular as I write this note in 2019, these are called Digital Campaigns which are sent directly to the mobile app and redumption is using the app.
+These campaigns are grouped together Managed Digital Events, similar other TV promotional events base menu item are aggregated to DPIAs and store are grouped into ad-coop.
+Redumption data could be used to predict future lifts.

 ## Forecast Override Management

 ## Proxy Item and Loc